ओं श्रीगुरुभ्यो नमः।

 Arsha Vijnana Gurukulam

-is committed to preserve the Veda and the Vedic tradition.
+is committed to preserving the Veda and the Vedic tradition.

 We started the teaching program of Sakala Sakha of the Rig Veda and the Kanva Sakha of Shukla Yajur Veda in 2001 with the inauguration of Gurukulam.